uc-cdis/gen3-user-doc/docs/user-guide/data-access.md

 1. SSH to login node:   `ssh -A <username>@3<login-node-IP>`
 2. SSH from login node to your VM:  `ssh -A ubuntu@<my_VM_IP>`

->NOTE 1:   `34.197.164.18` is the IP for the login node.
-This is unlikely to change.

->NOTE 2:  the `-A` flag forwards all the keys in your key chain.
+>NOTE:  the `-A` flag forwards all the keys in your key chain.
 For more details on managing SSH keys, check the guides linked in the [previous step](#1-send-credentials-and-get-welcome-email).

->NOTE 3:   You can't login to your analysis VM (in the private subnet) without first logging in to the login node (in the public subnet).
+>NOTE 2:   You can't login to your analysis VM (in the private subnet) without first logging in to the login node (in the public subnet).

 Advanced users can manage these connections however they see fit.
 For other users, we recommend updating your SSH config file so you can setup a 'multihop' ssh tunnel.
 To 'multihop' in this context is to use a single command to get to your VM.
 What follows are instructions for updating your `.ssh/config` file to get to your VM in a single command.